-- exists under an agreement at or before 11.45am (by legal time in the ACT) on 21 September 1999 - the date of the Government's release of the Review of Business Taxation (RBT) - requires you to make a prepayment in return for something to be done under the agreement, and - acannot be avoided by your own actions.
+- exists under an agreement at or before 11.45am (by legal time in the ACT) on 21 September 1999 - the date of the Government's release of the RBT - requires you to make a prepayment in return for something to be done under the agreement, and - cannot be avoided by your own actions.

-The rules for deducting prepaid expenses incurred under a pre-RBT obligation are the same as those for taxpayers who are in the simplified tax system (STS) - see chapter 5.
+The rules for deducting prepaid expenses incurred under a pre-RBT obligation are the same as those for small business entities that have chosen to claim an immediate deduction - see chapter 5.